 Unfortunately, despite these known benefits, research shows that one in three Americans—more than 100 million people—do not have a park within a ten-minute walk of their home.

 That’s why ULI is partnering with The Trust for Public Land (TPL) and the National Recreation and Park Association (NRPA) on the 10-Minute Walk Campaign, a nationwide movement launched in October 2017 to ensure that there is a great park within a ten-minute walk of every person, in every neighborhood, in every city across the United States.

-So far, the 10-Minute Walk has been endorsed by over 150 U.S. mayors—from across the political spectrum and from cities large and small—who have committed to working toward universal park access.
+So far, the 10-Minute Walk has been endorsed by nearly 200 U.S. mayors—from across the political spectrum and from cities large and small—who have committed to working toward universal park access.
 ULI, TPL, and NRPA will be working with partners in select cities on measurable policies and strategies to advance the 10-Minute Walk vision.

 Success in this work will require the expertise, creativity, and close collaboration of public and private sector leaders.
 ULI has a powerful role to play in catalyzing its members, networks, and partners around a vision of a green, sustainable, connected, and resilient future for all people.